The goal of early childhood education should be to activate the child’s own natural desire to learn. Maria Montessori

 Children learn to notice tiny details and beauty in ordinary things, like flowers.
 Also, they LOVE to learn new vocabulary.
 Learning parts of the flowers, for instance, almost broke my tongue, encouraged her to come up with her ways to remember new words by repeating them over and over again casually throwing it in conversation.

-Learning new language is always very useful when it is something child is interested it.
+Learning new language is always very useful when it is something child is interested in it.
 We discovered a jellyfish on a shore one day.
 Guess what we did the next day..

 Mystery Bag with Montessori materials.
-This game assists in learning names of Montessori materials.
+This game assists in learning the names of Montessori materials.
 We picked one object from various Montessori materials and placed them one at a time in the mystery bag.
 She had to close her eyes and feel the object with her hands in the bag trying to guess what Montessori material set it belongs to.

 I have to mention that my daughter now attends Forest School in the area once a week.
-I can’t emphasise strongly enough how fantastic this program is.
-We also attend swimming pool, Sunday school and 0-5 singing sessions once a week.
+I can’t emphasize strongly enough how fantastic this program is.
+We also attend swimming pool, Sunday school, and 0-5 singing sessions once a week.
 Practical Life activities – the essential part of our everyday life, as I mentioned earlier – cooking, making fruit snacks, mopping, dusting, folding clothes, checking the mailbox, baking – something we encourage our 4 yo to take an active part of on a daily basis.